Retiree Health Savings Plan

 Earnings that accumulate in a Retiree Health Savings Plan grow tax free.
 When you access your RHSP to pay for eligible healthcare expenses in retirement, those reimbursements are also tax free.
 As a result, this plan has the benefit of helping you to pay for healthcare expenses in retirement in a tax-advantaged way.

-- For more information, read the one-page Retiree Health Savings Plan Overview (pdf)
+- For more information, read the Retiree Health Savings Plan Overview (pdf)

 - For all the details, read the RHSP Summary Plan Description (pdf)

 For eligible faculty and staff hired after January 1, 2012, UVM contributions are automatic.
 Those hired on or after January 1, 2012 who wish to make personal contributions, and those hired before January 1, 2012 who wish to establish a Retiree Health Savings Plan, must complete the RHSP Election Form.